hep-cce/p2r-tests/README.md

  - With `spack`, the CMAKE options for `p2r` are pre-set to correct values for different implementations and backends.
  - Installation commands are more uniform.
- - `kokkos` implementation is installed as a sub-module, please use `p2r-tests@kokkos` for all `p2r-kokkos` implementation
+ - `kokkos` implementation is installed as a sub-module, please use `p2r-tests@kokkos` for all `p2r-kokkos` implementation, otherwise, use `p2r-tests@main`.
  - Note: Need to specify `gcc` versions for kokkos implementation by adding `%gcc@9.2.0`
  - Note: Need to specify compiler for `stdpar` by adding `%nvhpc@22.7`

 #### NVIDIA backends

-Example command:
+Use `cuda-arch` to specify the architecture.
+Example command

 ```
 spack install p2r-tests@[main|kokkos] impl=[cuda|kokkos|alpaka|stdpar|sycl] backend=nvidia cuda-arch=80